AusDTO/dto-s3-broker/README.md

 - `AWS_SECRET_KEY`, the secret key this broker instance uses to request services from AWS.
 - `AWS_REGION`, the region in which s3 buckets will be created.

+## Optional Configuration

+The broker accepts the following optional configuration

+- `BUCKET_NAME_PREFIX`, the prefix applied to the s3 bucket name.
+Defaults to `cloud-foundry-`